Itxaka/sysext-examples/README.md

-This repo will generate latest docker images of k3s, tailscale, slack nebula, chef habitat, pulumi esc, incus, sbctl, and openbao with only the components ready to be consumed as systemd-sysext ready for builder.
+This repo will generate latest docker images of k3s, tailscale, slack nebula, chef habitat, pulumi esc, incus, sbctl, openbao, grafana alloy, ookla speedtest, and miniupnpc with only the components ready to be consumed as systemd-sysext ready for builder.

 This can be used either with [auroraboot](https://github.com/kairos-io/AuroraBoot) to generate a signed sysext or manually by unpacking the image with [luet](https://luet.io/) and using systemd-repart to build a signed sysextension.